pubkey/rxdb/docs-src/downsides-of-offline-first.md

 So why are there no real relations in offline first databases?
 I could answer with these arguments like how JavaScript works better with document based data, how performance is better when having no joins or even how NoSQL queries are more composable.
 But the truth is, everything is NoSQL because it makes replication easy.
 An SQL query that mutates data in different tables based on some selects and joins, cannot be partially replicated without breaking the client.
 You have foreign keys that point to other rows and if these rows are not replicated yet, you have a problem.
 To implement a robust replication protocol for relational data, you need some stuff like a [reliable atomic clock](https://www.theverge.com/2012/11/26/3692392/google-spanner-atomic-clocks-GPS) and you have to block queries over multiple tables while a transaction replicated.
 [Watch this guy](https://youtu.be/iEFcmfmdh2w?t=607) implementing offline first replication on top of SQLite or read this [discussion](https://github.com/supabase/supabase/discussions/357) about implementing offline first in supabase.

-So creating replication for an SQL offline first database is way more work then just adding some network protocols on top of PostgreSQL.
+So creating replication for an SQL offline first database is way more work than just adding some network protocols on top of PostgreSQL.
 It might not even be possible for clients that have no reliable clock.

 <p align="center">
   <img src="./files/no-relational-data.png" alt="no relational data" width="250" />